kadena-io/pact-5/docs/builtins/General/read-decimal.md

 ### Example

-The following example demonstrates the usage of the `read-decimal` function within a Pact script.
-It parses the `amount` from the message data body as a decimal and transfers it from one account to another:
+The following example demonstrates how to use the `read-decimal` function in a Pact script.
+This example parses the value specified for the `amount` key in the body of a message as a decimal and transfers it from one account to another:

 ```pact
 (defun exec ()
    (transfer (read-msg "from") (read-msg "to") (read-decimal "amount")))
 ```

-This example illustrates how to use the `read-decimal` function to parse a specific value as a decimal for further processing within a Pact script.
+You can also use `read-decimal` to read values from JSON object payloads.